Roasted Red Pepper Hummus: A Tasty Twist

 This recipe is sweet with a little bit of spice, smokey, garlicky and simply just wonderful.
 It is super easy to make but can take a while if you roast your own red peppers.
 Check out the Roasted Red Pepper post to make your own (which will be a lot tastier) or alternatively if you want to skip this part you can always buy roasted red peppers in a jar.

-Why is Roasted Red Pepper Hummus Good for You?
+Benefits of Roasted Red Pepper Hummus

 Hummus is high in fibre, protein and full of healthy fat.
 They aid digestion, control blood sugar levels, assist with weight loss and provide high levels of essential vitamins and minerals.